 Our annual scientific symposium was held on Tuesday May 22 and Wednesday May 23, 2018 at the University of Pennsylvania featuring Keynote speaker and Basser Global Prize awardee Professor Ashok Venkitaraman, MBSS, PhD from the University of Cambridge.
-Click here to see the full symposium brochure.
+View the Facebook album, conference agenda, and prize presentation below.
 Thanks to everyone who attended.